Azure/enterprise-azure-policy-as-code/Docs/Definitions.md

 # Policy and Initiative Definitions

-This chapter describes how Policy and Initiative (Policy Set) Definitions are handled by the Policy-as-Code framework.
+This chapter describes how Policy and Initiative (Policy Set) definitions are handled by the Policy-as-Code framework.
 To learn about how these definitions are used, see the Assignments section.
-Policy and Initiative (Policy Set) Definitions do not evaluate resources until they are assigned to a specific scope with an Assignment.
+Policy and Initiative (Policy Set) definitions do not evaluate resources until they are assigned to a specific scope with an Assignment.

 The components required for **creating / updating / deleting Policy and Initiative definitions** are the following: